aletcherhartman/data-science-S2023/challenges/c10-sat-assignment.md

   - both
 - Which of `high_GPA` and `both_SAT` seems to be more strongly correlated with `univ_GPA`?
-  - high_GPA has a stronger correlation, approximately 0.78, according
-    to corr.test
+  - high_GPA appears to have a stronger correlation, approximately 0.78 according to corr.test, but the lower bound of its confidence interval overlaps with the upper bound of both_SATs confidence interval so we can not say for certain which is higher.
 - How do the results here compare with the visual you created in q2?
   - they seem a bit higher than I was expecting but generally in line with what I thought